manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/CreationalDesign/CreationalDesign.md

 In this example, we have an Employee class that represents an employee with a name, age, and department.
 We also have an EmployeeRegistry class that acts as a registry of employees.
 It maintains a Map of employee IDs to Employee objects, and provides methods to add, retrieve, and remove employees from the registry.

-In the Main class, we create two Employee objects and add them to the registry using their IDs.
+In the Pizza.Main class, we create two Employee objects and add them to the registry using their IDs.
 We then retrieve the employees from the registry using their IDs and print out their details.
 We also remove one of the employees from the registry and attempt to retrieve it again to demonstrate that it has been removed.

 This example demonstrates how the Registry pattern can be used to maintain a central registry of objects that can be shared and reused across the system.